hastingsl/hastingsl.github.io/README.md

 # My personal website

 This is my professional website for marketing myself as a software engineering student.
-On it, you'll find links to my resume and various relevant social media accounts.
+On it, you'll find various relevant social media links.

 I made this site from scratch using Jekyll, HTML, CSS, JavaScript, minimal jQuery and the Bootstrap library.